hchiam/learning-a11y/README.md

 ## Notes on focus

 - System-wide keyboard accessibility: Mac has a setting that lets you tab to all controls, not just inputs.
-- Move focus to new content triggered by user (example: modal).
+- Move focus to new content triggered by user (example: modal), otherwise it's disorienting (example: screen reader users tend to explore forms before filling them out, triggering blur).
 - Move focus to next logical element if element removed (example: closing modal).
 This means you need to maintain the previously-focused element in memory somehow.
 (Otherwise focus returns to top of page - really bad.)
 Also make sure the re-focused element announces something so the user knows what they teleported to.
 - Widget usage instructions with a popup tooltip + aria-label are nice to have when focusing on a custom widget or when users aren't familiar with the standard ARIA keyboard interaction patterns for a widget.